2002 Tel Aviv outdoor mall bombing

-The 2002 Tel Aviv outdoor mall bombing was a terrorist attack which occurred on 25 January 2002 in which a Palestinian suicide bomber blew himself up in Tel Aviv, Israel, injuring at least 24 civilians.

-After the attack, the Islamist Palestinian militant organization Islamic Jihad claimed responsibility for the attack.
+On 25 January 2002, a Palestinian suicide bomber injured at least 24 civilians in Tel Aviv, Israel.
+Afterwards, the Palestinian militant organization Islamic Jihad claimed responsibility.

 Background

-The week before the attack, IDF forces assassinated four senior members of the Izz ad-Din al-Qassam Brigades during a raid of their hideout in Nablus.
+The week before the attack, IDF forces had assassinated four senior members of the Izz ad-Din al-Qassam Brigades during a raid of their hideout in Nablus.

 On 24 January 2002, an Israeli helicopter assassinated Bakr Hamdan in the Gaza Strip, the leader of the Izz ad-Din al-Qassam Brigades, which Israeli security official said was responsible for "dozens of terrorist attacks carried out against Israeli civilians and soldiers in the Gaza Strip."

 The attack

 On 25 January 2002, at 11:15 A.M., a Palestinian suicide bomber carrying hidden explosives attached to his body which were filled with shrapnel, blew himself up in a crowded pedestrian mall adjacent to the old abandoned bus station in Tel Aviv.

 At least 24 people were injured in the attack, three of them critically wounded, four were moderately wounded and the rest were lightly wounded.